-The ‘l’ sound is very common in English and so it is important we get it right.
-What makes this sound difficult is that there are in fact two ‘l’ sounds.
+‘l’ is very common in English and so it is important we know how to pronounce it correctly when we encounter it.
+What makes this difficult is that there are in fact two ‘l’ sounds.
 The first ‘l’ sound is called the light ‘l’ sound (lift, leg, loud) and the second is called the dark ‘l’ sound* (well, ill, Coal).
 The ‘l’ sound can be written with either a single ‘l’ (left) or with a double ‘l’ (Tall).

 *The dark ‘l’ sound is also called the velar ‘l’ sound.

 It’s interesting to note that while we split these into two different names, in linguistics they are both just called the alveolar lateral approximant (/l/).

 Light ‘l’ sound

 This is the easier of the two sounds to make.
 Touch the tip of your tongue to the top of your mouth and then flick it forwards to produce the light ‘l’.
 This sound needs to have a vowel sound after it (e.g. la, le, li, lu, lo) and so will be found at the beginning or middle of a word.

 Let’s try the following list of words with the light ‘l’:-